markshust/docker-magento/README.md

 curl -s https://raw.githubusercontent.com/markshust/docker-magento/master/lib/template | bash

 # Download the version of Magento you want to use with:
-bin/download 2.4.0
+bin/download 2.4.1

+# If the download fails, the script will attempt to download Magento with Composer

 # or if you'd rather install with Composer, run:
 #
 # OPEN SOURCE:
 #
 # rm -rf src
-# composer create-project --repository=https://repo.magento.com/ --ignore-platform-reqs magento/project-community-edition=2.4.0 src
+# composer create-project --repository=https://repo.magento.com/ --ignore-platform-reqs magento/project-community-edition=2.4.1 src
 #
 # COMMERCE:
 #
 # rm -rf src
-# composer create-project --repository=https://repo.magento.com/ --ignore-platform-reqs magento/project-enterprise-edition=2.4.0 src
+# composer create-project --repository=https://repo.magento.com/ --ignore-platform-reqs magento/project-enterprise-edition=2.4.1 src

 # Create a DNS host entry for the site:
 echo "127.0.0.1 ::1 magento2.test" | sudo tee -a /etc/hosts